STANDARD TERMS OF ENGAGEMENT

 9.3 Where you transfer funds to our trust account in a foreign currency, we will convert those funds into New Zealand dollars at the prevailing exchange rate offered by our bank.
 We are not responsible for seeking or obtaining a better exchange rate.

-10.2 These Terms apply to any current engagement and also to any future engagement, whether or not we send you another copy of them.
+10.2 These Terms apply to any current engagement and to any future engagement, whether we send you another copy of them or not.

 10.3 We are entitled to change these Terms from time to time, in which case we will send you amended Terms.